vinay-nb/vinay-tech-blog/content/blog/linux_booting_process/index.md

 - This MBR is located in the first sector of the bootable disk.
 - It’s usually found in `/dev/hda` or `/dev/sda` it depends on the hardware you are using.
 - Total size of Master Boot Record is _512 bytes_.
-- There 4 components in MBR.
+- There 4 components in MBR.<br/>
-  1\.Primary Boot Loader, of size 2 Bytes.
+  1\.
+Primary Boot Loader, of size 2 Bytes.<br/>
-  2\.Partition table information, of size 446 Bytes.
+  2\.
+Partition table information, of size 446 Bytes.<br/>
-  3\.MBR validation check, of size 64 Bytes.
+  3\.
+MBR validation check, of size 64 Bytes.<br/>
-- It contains the information about GRUB.
+- It contains the information about GRUB.<br/>
-- Main function of MBR is to _load to execute the GRUB bootloader_.
+- Main function of MBR is to _load and execute the GRUB bootloader_.

 **3\.
 GRUB/GNU GRUB (Grand Unified Boot Loader)**